adamshostack/conflictmodeling/3-Controls/criticism.md

 # Shaming

-This is an interesting frame: [Instagram now uses AI to shame you before you post bullying or offensive captions](https://www.diyphotography.net/instagram-now-uses-ai-to-shame-you-before-you-post-bullying-or-offensive-captions/?)
+This is an interesting frame: [Instagram now uses AI to shame you before you post bullying or offensive captions](https://www.diyphotography.net/instagram-now-uses-ai-to-shame-you-before-you-post-bullying-or-offensive-captions/?).
+Public health researcher Aaron Carrol says shaming doesn't work in [Yes, People Are Traveling for the Holidays.
+Stop Judging Them.](https://www.nytimes.com/2020/12/04/opinion/covid-holiday-travel.html)

 # Censorship